Sustainability

 We are committed to fighting climate change and its impact by regulating our GHG emissions through energy efficiency measures and renewable energy usage.
 Additionally, we practise responsible resource stewardship to conserve energy and water, while minimising waste generation.

-• First quantitative climate scenario analysis to evaluate the potential financial implications of climate-related risks and opportunities.
-The outputs enable us to incorporate climate considerations into our decision-making process.
+• Conducted quantitative CSA to evaluate the financial implications of climate-related risks and opportunities in 2024.
+The outputs enable us to incorporate climate considerations into our decision-making process

-• Installation of solar panels in six of our commercial and hospitality properties across Singapore.
+• Installed solar panels in eight of our properties across Singapore

-• Implementation of a programme to encourage guests to reuse linen and towel across all hotels, and installed rainwater harvesting systems in three hospitality properties.
+• Implemented a programme to encourage guests to reuse linen and towels across all hotels in Singapore and installed rainwater harvesting systems in our hospitality properties, where feasible

-• Installation of food waste digesters in all our commercial properties and hotels across Singapore.
+• Installed food waste digesters in all retail, mixed development and hospitality properties across Singapore

 GHG Emissions (Scope 1 & 2)*